 You will write a social justice lesson based on a mathematics topic appropriate for your grade level.
-The lesson must be based on the ideas discussed in class and the Principles and Standards for School Mathematics/ Common Core State Standards for Mathematics.
+The lesson must be based on the ideas discussed in class and the Principles to Actions / Common Core State Standards for Mathematics.
+You will teach the lesson and share the results with the class.